Uncle Sam: Samuel Wilson legend

-The precise origin of the Uncle Sam character is unclear, but a popular legend is that the name "Uncle Sam" was derived from Samuel Wilson, a meatpacker from Troy, New York, who supplied rations for American soldiers during the War of 1812.
+The precise origin of the Uncle Sam character is unclear, but a popular legend is that the name "Uncle Sam" was derived from Samuel Wilson, a meatpacker from Arlington, Massachusetts who later moved to Troy, New York, and supplied rations for American soldiers during the War of 1812.
 There was a requirement at the time for contractors to stamp their name and where the rations came from onto the food they were sending.
 Wilson's packages were labeled "E.A.—U.S." When someone asked what that stood for, a co-worker jokingly said, "Elbert Anderson [the contractor] and Uncle Sam," referring to Wilson, though the U.S. actually stood for "United States".

 Doubts have been raised as to the authenticity of this story, as the claim did not appear in print until 1842.
 Additionally, the earliest known mention definitely referring to the metaphorical Uncle Sam is from 1810, predating Wilson's contract with the government.